greymatter-io/helm-charts/docs/Generic Install.md

 There are two options to make custom configuration changes to non-global values:

 1. Add sections to the `global.yaml` file for specific charts/subcharts.
-If you choose to add custom values to this file, make sure that the levels of nesting match those in the `<chart>/values.yaml` for whichever charts you are specifying values for.
+If you choose to add custom values to this file, make sure that the levels of nesting match those in the `<chart>/values.yaml` for whichever charts you are customizing values for.

    For example, to edit the `users.json` file for internal-jwt-security, you would need to specify [this value](https://github.com/DecipherNow/helm-charts/blob/79e1cf58d1c615b77a481e4da2d1000f750f898a/fabric/values.yaml#L603).
-To do this in your `global.yaml` file, specify the structure with the same nesting as the `fabric/values.yaml` file, you would add this block:
+To do this in your `global.yaml` file, add the structure with the same nesting as the `fabric/values.yaml` file, you would add this block:

    ```yaml
    internal-jwt: